Bisonai/orakl/cli/README.md

 ## Environment Variables

 The Orakl Network CLI needs to communicate with other Orakl Network services (**Orakl Network API** and **Orakl Network Fetcher**) to function properly.
-The services are expected to be launched before using the Orakl Network CLI, and the Orakl Network CLI tries to connect to them using using URLs defined through environment variables below.
+The services are expected to be launched before using the Orakl Network CLI.
+The Orakl Network CLI tries to connect to the required services with URL environment variables.

 * `ORAKL_NETWORK_API_URL`
 * `ORAKL_NETWORK_FETCHER_URL`